-The Summer Gardens of Peter the Great, a small gem of a park where locals recite Pushkin as they stroll under the lindens.
-If the modest Dutch-influenced Summer Palace is open, step inside: Peter’s passion for learning is reflected in the collection of eighteenth-century artifacts, which includes paintings, engravings, beautiful Dutch-tiled heating ovens, and a device for measuring the speed and direction of the wind.
+The Summer Gardens of Peter the Great, a small gem of a park where locals recite Pushkin as they stroll under the linden trees.
+If the modest Dutch-influenced Summer Palace is open, step inside: Peter’s passion for learning is reflected in the collection of 18th-century artifacts, which includes paintings, engravings, beautiful Dutch-tiled heating ovens, and a device for measuring the speed and direction of the wind.

 The Chinese Pavilion of Oranienbaum was built by Catherine the Great for her relaxation and entertainment.
 Compared with other imperial palaces, this one is tiny (about ten rooms) but wonderfully refined.
-Best of all, it is completely original and the only one of St. Petersburg’s imperial summer palaces that was not destroyed in WWII.
-Be sure to check out the crystal room with its crystal furniture and glass-beaded wallpaper.
-Open only when the weather is nice (no heavy rain) from mid to late May through September.
+Best of all, it is completely original and the only one of St. Petersburg’s imperial summer palaces that was not destroyed in World War II.
+Be sure to check out the crystal room, with its crystal furniture and glass-beaded wallpaper.
+The Chinese Pavilion is open only when the weather is nice (no heavy rain) from mid- to late May through September.

 How to spend a Sunday

 Follow the locals to Nevsky Prospect for shopping, dining, and moseying, taking in premier sights along the way.
-The French-designed boulevard, often likened to the Champs-Elysee, is lined with beautiful buildings—but St. Petersburg is a city of waterways, and Sunday strollers are inevitably drawn to its granite embankments.
+The French-designed boulevard, often likened to the Champs-Élysées, is lined with beautiful buildings—but St. Petersburg is a city of waterways, and Sunday strollers are inevitably drawn to its granite embankments.
 Nuryev had a favorite walk that began at the Mariinsky Theater and followed the Canal Griboyedova to the Field of Mars, a green space where Paul I once played military games with real soldiers.
-Circle back along the Neva River to Catherine’s tribute to Peter the Great, the Bronze Horseman statue (be sure to notice the snake Peter’s horse is trampling; that’s Sweden!) and back up Nevsky Prospect to Nuryev’s home on Rossi Street.
+Circle back along the Neva River to Catherine’s tribute to Peter the Great, the Bronze Horseman statue (be sure to notice the snake that Peter’s horse is trampling; that’s Sweden!) and back up Nevsky Prospect to Nuryev’s home on Rossi Street.
 If you want to see how locals enjoy their free time, go to the small island of New Holland, close to the Mariinsky Theater, which has been developed into a multi-use arts and culture space with good restaurants and seasonal activities such as ice skating.

 June through August, when cruise ships disgorge 40,000 tourists a day.
 In July and August, especially, palaces are crowded and hot (no air-conditioning), and in August the premier ballet, opera, and symphony stages are dark.
-Instead of the Mariinsky, you get third-string dancers performing Swan Lake for tourists in a rented theater.

 Trying to obtain a visa on your own.
 Not worth the risk.
 Hire a visa service.

 Stay away from taxis on the street in Russia: They are all scam artists and sometimes worse.
-Never arrive in Russia without a transfer to your hotel (there are signs at airport baggage claims warning travelers not to hire the cabdrivers in the arrivals hall), and never hail a taxi on the street.
-Ask your hotel to provide a car, or call one of the local car services.
+Never arrive in Russia without a transfer to your hotel, and never hail a taxi on the street.
+Ask your hotel to provide a car, or download the Yandex Taxi app (Yandex merged with Uber in 2018).

-The new terminal is light, airy, and easy to navigate.
-Just have your arrival transfer set up before you board your flight to St. Petersburg!
+The airport terminal is light, airy, and easy to navigate—but have the transfer to your hotel set up before you board your flight to St. Petersburg!
 During peak season, if you wish to avoid lines on both arrival and departure, VIP airport services are recommended.

 This is not a tipping city, so tip no more than 10 percent at restaurants and always in cash.
 If you leave the tip on your credit-card slip, your server is unlikely to get it.